TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 In the response we see indicators confirming that the resource is being cached with a `max_age` of 120.

-This indicates the response is cached for `120 seconds` by the server
+This indicates the response is cached for `120 seconds` by the server.

 To exfiltrate the admin's `session` cookie, we use the following payload: